MathiasReichardt/HypermediaUi/README.md

 # Todo List
 Clean up all the code todos :)

+- move to newest angular and rx version

 ## UI
 - Use rel of hypermedia links to name breadcrums buttons -> add to ApiPath
 - Breadcrums:  for query pagination in ApiPath use a drop down button containing all with same url but different query string to save space